WHAT IS PERSONALIZED INSURANCE PRICING (PIP)?

-Insurers price policies based on expected future costs across a large, diverse population of drivers.
-Although the pricing mechanism is complicated, the goal is very simple: price each policy according to its expected costs.
-The best — and most fair — way to price policies is to use a large number of actuarially sound and predictive driving and non-driving rating variables, known as “risk-based factors.”
+Although the pricing mechanism is complicated, the goal of PIP is very simple: price each policy according to its expected costs and proven risk reduction discounts.
+For example, the best — and most fair — way to price car insurance policies is to use many evidence-based and predictive driving and non-driving rating variables, known as “risk-based factors.”

 HOW THE INSURANCE INDUSTRY IS HELPING

-- Actuarial science proves personalized insurance pricing gives consumers the fairest rates.
+Actuarial (statistical) science proves PIP gives consumers and small businesses the fairest rates.

 HOW IS THIS REGULATED?